zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 Scala, implement the concept of trait (or mixin), which perfectly suits to modeling multidimensional objects.

-The following diagram depicts the classes and traits involved in the protodata domain.
+The following diagram depicts sample objects with various "traits" from the protodata domain.

 Figure 2: Protodata sample model